 - If admitted, you should review your transcript.
 You should transfer any courses that are assigned to your graduate career from the previous program that are no longer applicable to the new coterm program via the Coterm Course Transfer process.

-- Submit an approved Request to Permanently Withdraw from Degree Program form to a coterm advisor in Academic Advising.
+- Submit an approved Permanent Withdraw from a Degree Program eForm.

 Making changes with a conferred undergraduate degree